cornejobarraza/expo-libvlc-player/README.md

 #### Local network usage

-Starting from iOS 14, you are required to provide a message for the `NSLocalNetworkUsageDescription` key in Info.plist if your app uses the local network directly or indirectly.
+Starting from iOS 14 you are required to provide a message for the `NSLocalNetworkUsageDescription` key in the Info.plist file if your app uses the local network directly or indirectly.

 It seems the `MobileVLCKit` library powering the VLC Player on iOS makes use of this feature when playing external media from sources such as RTSP streams.

-Provide a custom message specifying how your app will make use of the network so your App Store submission is not rejected for this reason, read more about this [here](https://developer.apple.com/documentation/technotes/tn3179-understanding-local-network-privacy).
+Provide a custom message specifying how your app will make use of the network so your App Store submission is not rejected for this reason.
+Read more about this [here](https://developer.apple.com/documentation/technotes/tn3179-understanding-local-network-privacy).

 ### Configuration in app config